-Installing E-Maj adds 2 event triggers of type "sql_drop":
+Installing E-Maj adds 2 event triggers of type "sql drop":

-- emaj sql drop trg blocks the drop attempts of: - ✓ any E-Maj object (log table, log sequence, log function, log trigger and secondary schema), - ✓ any application table or sequence belonging to a table group in "LOGGING" state. - ✓ any schema containing at least one table or sequence belonging to a table group in "LOGGING" state. - emaj_protection_trg blocks the drop attempts of the emaj extension itself and the main emaj schema.
+- emaj_sql_drop_trg blocks the drop attempts of: - ✓ any E-Maj object (log schema, log table, log sequence, log function and log trigger), - ✓ any application table or sequence belonging to a table group in "LOGGING" state. - ✓ any schema containing at least one table or sequence belonging to a table group in "LOGGING" state. - emaj_protection_trg blocks the drop attempts of the emaj extension itself and the main emaj schema.